docchang/NumberWriter/README.md

 Approach
 ========
-I created the "ThousandWriter" which takes in single digits of hundred, ten, single.
-Using the predefined strings I was able to execute this.
-I proceed breaking down the problem recursively by having each thousand as one level.
+First step is to read 3 digits at a time and break it up into single digits.
+By using the helper function "ThousandWriter" it will write out the text.
+I then proceed breaking down the problem recursively by having each thousand as one level.

 ##Induction
 ####Base cases